Aayush-Gangwar/Voice_Assistant/README.md

 ## Features

-#### For a cool demo of this project watch this [Video](https://drive.google.com/file/d/10VDUVExzFh7cnKUvVA-UHAX4PhfX2PTK/view?usp=sharing)
+#### For demo of this project : [Video](https://drive.google.com/file/d/10VDUVExzFh7cnKUvVA-UHAX4PhfX2PTK/view?usp=sharing)

-It can do a lot of cool things, some of them being:
+Some of tasks that it can do :

 - Have face lock security
 - Greet user